 I’ll be writing a whole post about the Scilly Isles when I finally make it over there.
 Unfortunately, the Scilly Isles was one of my trips I had to sacrifice in the pandemic.

 The Isles of Scilly are made up of 5 inhabited islands off the coast of Cornwall.
-Visit and apparently it’s like the Caribbean, the waters are so pure and clean.
+Visit and apparently it’s like the Caribbean, the waters and the beaches are so pure and clean.
 You can see seals and puffins, and they’re an outdoorsy kinda person’s delight.

 You can visit the Isles of Scilly from Cornwall in a day, more details to follow!